 To help make classical music more accessible, particularly to families, Taylor co-founded D-Composed, a string quartet that celebrates the music of the African diaspora.
 She also serves as the violist and artistic director.

-Coleman said that when she was learning violin as a child, “my mom would tell me and my sisters that there weren’t a lot of black violinists.
-The fact that that still rings true, the fact that we’re still saying ‘the first black person’ to do something in classical music years later reinforces why there is a need for programming like this.”
+Coleman said that when she was learning the violin as a child, “my mom would tell me and my sisters that there weren’t a lot of Black violinists.
+The fact that that still rings true, the fact that we’re still saying ‘the first Black person’ to do something in classical music years later reinforces why there is a need for programming like this.”